ejdejesu/fluorescence/README.md

-# fluorescence
+# Fluorescence
-A Path Tracer written in Golang
+A Path Tracer written in Golang, and a spiritual successor to Luminescence